-Elective classes are graded on the same scale as core academic classes.
+Elective classes are typically graded on the same scale as core academic classes but can vary based on campus.

 Core Value Grades:

 Each trimester, students are assessed on how well they live DSST's Core Values.
 Core Value assessment is initiated by the student's Advisor and confirmed by the grade-level teaching team.
 Core Value scores are based on daily actions inside and outside of the classroom.
 Core Value grades are given on the following scale for each of the six Core Values.